brianadams2337/acme-shop-flo/.changeset/clever-planets-compete.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-Remove close icon between product size and quantity selectors
+PDP: Removed the unnecessary close icon between the size and quantity selectors.